maximilian-muecke/DataScienceStudyCase/README.md

 ## Tasks

 1. Explore the datasets, if necessary clean them, keep and / or create relevant features.
 2. Analyze the features, what statements can you make?
-3. Train a prediction model to predict the most recent results (green, yellow or red) of the supplier audit process (for certain supplier and certain derivative).
-How good is your model performance?
+3. Train prediction models to predict the most recent results (green, yellow or red) of the supplier audit process (for certain suppliers and certain derivatives).
+Note that T1/T2/T3 columns cannot be explicitly used as input features.
+4. How good is the performance of your selected model?
 How would you tweak it?
-4. Given the results of the analysis and prediction, how would you show and explain them to the audit experts?
+5. Given the results of the analysis and prediction, how would you show and explain them to the audit experts?
 What advice would you give to support business decisions?

 *Hint: Visulization can be helpful to show your analysis and prediction results.*